AshrafSada/VSA/README.md

 The demo will demonstrate how to implement the VSA pattern in a simple application that has the following features:

-- **Create a new user**: This feature allows the user to create a new user.
+- **Create a new Todo**: This feature allows the user to create a new todo.
+- **Get all Todos**: This feature allows the user to get all todos.
+- **Get a Todo by Id**: This feature allows the user to get a todo by its id.
+- **Update a Todo**: This feature allows the user to update a todo.
+- **Delete a Todo**: This feature allows the user to delete a todo.

 ## Conclusion